rust-lang/book/nostarch/chapter04.md

     let s = String::from("hello"); // s is a new String

     &s // we return a reference to the String, s
-} // Here, s goes out of scope, and is dropped, so its memory goes away.
+} // Here, s goes out of scope and is dropped, so its memory goes away.
   // Danger!
 ```